Erb’s Palsy Statistics

 Importance of Prevention and Early Intervention

 Erb’s palsy can be a shocking diagnosis for parents.
 A significant percentage of Erb’s palsy cases could have been prevented with improved prenatal care and delivery methods.
-Delivery methods such as vacuum extraction and forceps delivery are associated with higher risk of Erb’s palsy in children.
+Delivery methods such as vacuum extraction and forceps delivery are associated with a higher risk of Erb’s palsy in children.

 Prevention is important because although the majority of children diagnosed with Erb’s palsy will recover, at least 5% will not, instead suffering a permanent disability.